-The information provided in this article is intended for general information only.
-While every effort has been made to ensure the accuracy of the information at the time of publication, no warranty or representation is made regarding its completeness or timeliness.
-The content in this article does not constitute professional advice, and any reliance on such information is strictly at your own risk.
-Gard AS, including its affiliated companies, agents and employees, shall not be held liable for any loss, expense, or damage of any kind whatsoever arising from reliance on the information provided, irrespective of whether it is sourced from Gard AS, its shareholders, correspondents, or other contributors.
+Case study 2 ovided in this article is intended for general information only.
+While every effort has been made to ensure the accuracy of the information at the time of publication, no warranty or representation is made regarding its The laden vessel departed lown river with acdraft of 9.9 meters: Approaching the ich information is strictly at your own risk.
+Gard AS, including its affiliated companies, agents and employees, shall not be held 31 kitle for any closes, by the new of water and waters of the information is strictly at your own risk.
+Gard AS, including its affiliated companies, agents and employees, shall not be held 31 kitle for any closes, by ense, or than agent of the water of the strictly of whether it is sourced from Gard AS, its shareholders, correspondents, or other contributors.

 proceed via the newly opened Principal Channel instead of the usual Main Channel.
 The vessel's electronic charts lacked depth data for the new channel, but the Pilot assured the Master it was suitable for their draft and recommended by the Coast Guard.
 Despite receiving these assurances, the vessel ran aground in the middle of the Principal Channel and took nearly five days to refloat.
-The information provided in this article is intended for general information only.
-While every effort has been made to ensure the accuracy of the information at the time of publication, no warranty or representation is made regarding its completeness or timeliness.
-The content in this article does not constitute professional advice, and any reliance on such information is strictly at your own risk.
-Gard AS, including its affiliated companies, agents and employees, shall not be held liable for any loss, expense, or damage of any kind whatsoever arising from reliance on the information provided, irrespective of whether it is sourced from Gard AS, its shareholders, correspondents, or other contributors.